 The best value universities and colleges for General Agriculture degrees here were selected by highest instructional quality and most affordable price in Virginia.
 In 2016 43 General Agriculture college students graduated with bachelor degrees from degree programs in Virginia.
 These new grads will have a typical income of $36,161 per year.
 The average salary will increase to $62,142, mid-career.

 Read the summary of the top value ranking methodology to learn more.

 Any student pursuing a degree in General Agriculture has to check out Virginia Polytechnic Institute and State University.
 Agriculture majors from Virginia Polytechnic Institute and State University get a earnings boost of about 15.7% over the typical income of agriculture majors.
 Want a large student body?
 This college has over 20,000 students on campus.

 If on-campus safety is one of your priorities, you will be glad to know that this school has a low crime rate.This college has great value for students in Virginia.
 Learn more to check out how well Virginia Tech ranks in other categories.

 Virginia State University is one of the finest schools in the country for General Agriculture.
 It is based in the suburban location of Petersburg, Virginia.

-Ranked #1,167 in the nation for overall value, we might have expected this university's excellent academic programs to be higher priced.
-Criminal justice & corrections is the most well-attended program at Virginia State University.
-A virtual tour may be a great way to explore Virginia State University.
+Due to Virginia State's excellent student-to-faculty ratio of 14:1, there are many possibilities for students to work closely with their professors.Ranked #1,167 in the nation for overall value, we might have expected this university's excellent academic programs to be higher priced.
+A virtual tour could be a great way to learn more about Virginia State University.